Within (The X-Files): Casting and development

-Robert Patrick made his first appearance with "Within."
+Robert Patrick (pictured in 2009) made his first appearance with "Within."

 The seventh season was a time of closure for The X-Files.
 Characters within the show were written out, including The Smoking Man (William B. Davis) and Mulder's mother (Rebecca Toolan), and several plot threads were resolved, including the fate of Fox Mulder's sister Samantha.
 After settling his contract dispute, Duchovny quit full-time participation in the show after the seventh season, contributing to uncertainties over the likelihood of an eighth season.
 Carter and most fans felt the show was at its natural endpoint with Duchovny's departure, and so Carter wrote "Requiem", the final episode of season seven, as a possible series finale.
 But seeing as how there was still interest from the Fox network in making an eighth season, Carter also sought to construct the finale in such a way that it could segue into another season.
 However, the producers found it difficult to convincingly write Duchovny's character out of the script, and explain Mulder's absence in the episodes of the upcoming season.
 Eventually, it was decided that Mulder's character would be abducted by aliens in "Requiem", thereby leaving it open for the actor's return in 11 episodes the following year.

 When an eighth season was green-lit, Carter introduced a new central character to replace Mulder: Doggett.
 More than 100 actors auditioned for the role, including Lou Diamond Phillips, Hart Bochner, and Bruce Campbell.
 In particular, Campbell, following his involvement with the sixth season episode "Terms of Endearment", was considered, but, due to a contractual obligation, could not take any work during the filming of his series Jack of All Trades.
 On potentially being cast as the series regular, Campbell mused, "I had worked on an X-Files episode before, and I think they sort of remembered me from that.
 It was nice to be involved in that – even if you don't get it, it's nice to hang out at that party."
 Later in Campbell's satirical autobiography Make Love!
 The Bruce Campbell Way (2005), he joked that Patrick "stiffed him out of the role".
 In the end, the producers eventually chose Robert Patrick.
 Reportedly, Patrick was cast due to his role in Terminator 2: Judgment Day (1991), as Fox believed he would attract 18- to 35-year-old males to the show.
 In fact, Fox executives reported a 10 percent overall increase in this demographic, solely due to Patrick's casting.